Dynatrace/AWSMonitoringTutorials/README.md

 2. To learn more about Key Pairs and how to connect to EC2 Instances read [Connect to your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)

 **Dynatrace Tenant Data**
-1. In your Dynatrace SaaS Portal navigate to Deploy Dynatrace -> Start Installation -> Linux
+1. In your Dynatrace SaaS or Managed Portal navigate to Deploy Dynatrace -> Start Installation -> Linux
 2. Copy the OneAgent Download and Installation command line (circled in red) as we will need it throughout the labs
-3. Also make a note of your TenantID and Token (two green marks) as we will also need it later
 ![](./images/labintro_dynatracedeploy.png)

 # Lab 1 Setup Dynatrace AWS Monitoring Integration